mahshidhdi/android-sdk/docs/guide/sending-message.md

 ```

 ### Send Upstream Message
-To send the message we will use the `PostOffice.sendMessage()` method and pass are created message to it.
+To send the message we will use the `PostOffice.sendMessage()` method and pass the created message to it.

 ```kotlin
 postOffice.sendMessage(message)
 ```

-The message will now be scheduled to be sent to the server.
+After calling the `postOffice.sendMessage()` method, the message will be scheduled to be sent.
 The `PostOffice` guarantees delivery (except for when `persistAcrossRuns` is `false`, see below), so you do not need to handle retries on sending failures.

 !!! info "Use Dagger for dependency injection"
     To send messages you need an instance of the `PostOffice` class.
 See the section on Dagger and dependency injection to see how you could have access to a `PostOffice` instance.